 Of course, we wouldn't want you to party without a little trivia to go along with it.
 From the origins to its multi-million dollar profit, here are 10 fun facts about Fireball Cinnamon Whisky you can bust out next time someone starts pouring the shots.

 1. Its motto couldn't be more accurate.

 "Tastes Like Heaven, Burns Like Hell" sums up Fireball in a nut shell, or at least the second part does.
 While not everyone may be a fan of downing shots of cinnamon flavored whisky, no one can deny the latter part.
 True to its name, Fireball does in fact "burn like hell."

-To combat the burn, try whipping up a few Fireball whisky cocktails; Fireball is one of the best mixed drinks ingredients out there.
-Add it to a batch of Apple Pie Moonshine to really up the cinnamon flavor.
+To combat the fiery kick, try whipping up a few Fireball whisky cocktails; Fireball is one of the best mixed drinks ingredients out there.
+Add it to a batch of Apple Pie Moonshine or apple cider to really up the cinnamon flavor.

 2. Fireball is not the original name.

 When Fireball was first thrust upon the drinking world, it was known as Dr. McGillicuddy's Fireball Cinnamon Whiskey, named after the mythical legend of Dr. Aloysius Percival McGillicuddy.
 According to legend, Dr. McGillicuddy was a bartender who won a saloon in a duel.

 While he is now long and gone, his spirit was meant to live on through Dr. McGillicuddy's.
 It wasn't until the 2000s that marketing would change its name when the spice cinnamon flavored whiskey began to take over.

 A Canadian bartender developed Fireball during an Arctic blast, and ever since, Canadians have been using it to conquer their coldest winters.